Added by Vincent Granville on October 31, 2013 at 9:30am — No Comments

 While discussing the value of Big Data in helping to shape a customer-centric brand in my last Intel IT Center article,…Continue

-There has been much discussion and debate about the definition of data science and the new rare breed of sexy bird…Continue
+There has been much discussion and debate about the definition of data science and the new rare breed of sexy bird called the data scientist.
+The …Continue

 Our modern lives are driven by computers.
 Machines grade your child’s standardized tests and identify potentially fraudulent credit card purchases.
 Behind the scenes of modern society even more machines are creating staggering amounts of unstructured data.
 Much of it is stored, but almost none of it is analyzed.
 Keeping these networks running requires that analysts not only be able to understand the streaming network data, but that they understand it as it happens.